-Note: This post has been updated to reflect the reopening of the Paycheck Protection Program on January 11, and regarding tax relief measures announced by the Department of Revenue on December 1.
+Note: This post has been updated to reflect the Paycheck Protection Program’s newly extended deadline of May 31, 2021, and regarding tax relief measures announced by the Department of Revenue on December 1.

 As the COVID-19 pandemic continues to impact daily life for Philadelphians, this year has been one of immense challenges, especially for our local business community.
 Our local, small businesses have shown incredible resilience, and the City will continue to highlight resources offered by the public and private sectors, as they become available.